Ice and Flame

 Weather conditions may be very unstable, Patagonia is famous for its ever-changing weather.
 So please prepare for the worst conditions possible as temperatures may drop to -5 C at night (on average, it’s +10 C at the daytime and 0 C at night).
 Snow and rain are also possible, so good shoes, waterproof pants and a waterproof jacket are essential.
 A down jacket, gloves, a hat and a rain coat are necessary as well.

 Day 1.
-We will pick you up at 4.00 pm from El-Calafate airport.
+We will pick you up at 4.00 pm or so from El-Calafate airport.
 If you prefer to arrive a day before we recommend you to stay at Del Glaciar Libertador Hostel & Suites.

 There is also a pick up option from the hotel.